wkasdorp/forest-2-domains/README.md

-# Create a forest with two domains and one or two DCs each
+# Create an Active Directory forest with two domains, and four DCs

-This template will create a new forest for you, with a root and child domain.
+This template will create a new Active Directory forest for you, with a root and child domain.
-You can choose between one or two Domain Controllers per domain, and you can pick an Operating System version of Windows Serve 2012, Windows Server 2012 R2, or Windows Server 2016.
+You can choose between one or two Domain Controllers per domain, and you can pick an Operating System version of Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016.

+A forest with two domains in Azure is especially useful for AD-related development, testing, and troubleshooting.
+Many enterprises have complex Active Directories with multiple domains, so if you are developing an application for such companies it makes a lot of sense to use a multi-domain Active Directory as well.

-A new VNET is created with a dedicated subnet for the Domain Controllers.
-A network security group (NSG) is added to limit incoming traffic to Remote Desktop Protocol (RDP).
-You can edit the NSG later to allow traffic from your datacenters only.
-With VNET peering it is easy to connect different VNETS in the same Azure Region, so the fact that a dedicated VNET is used is not a connectivity limitation anymore.
+The template creates a new VNET created with a dedicated subnet for the Domain Controllers.
+A network security group (NSG) is added to limit incoming traffic allowing only Remote Desktop Protocol (RDP).
+You can edit the NSG manually to permit traffic from your datacenters only.
+With VNET peering it is easy to connect different VNETs in the same Azure Region, so the fact that a dedicated VNET is used is not a connectivity limitation anymore.

 The Domain Controllers are placed in an Availability Set to maximize uptime.
 A new storage account is created with an auto-generated name.
+The storage account is of type "Premium" to allow VMs to use fast SSD storage.
+You can pick the replication scope of the storage account.
+The VMs are limited to the D-class, but you can pick any size and storage type.

 Click the button below to deploy a forest to Azure.
 Most parameters have sensible defaults.
-You will get a forest root of _contoso.com_, a child domain called _child.contoso.com_, two DCs in each domain, a small IP range of 10.0.0.0/22 (meaning 10.0.0.0 up to 1.0.0.3.255), etc.
+You will get a forest root of _contoso.com_, a child domain called _child.contoso.com_, two DCs in each domain, a small IP space of 10.0.0.0/22 (meaning 10.0.0.0 up to 1.0.0.3.255), etc.
+The VMs are of type DS1_v2, meaning 3.5 GB of memory, one core and SSD storage.
+This is plenty for a simple Active Directory.
 The only thing you really need to do is to supply an admin password.
 Make sure it is 8 characters or more, and complex.
 You know the drill.